 Do you consider sex a key way to get to know someone generally?

 This is about how you prefer to learn about someone.
 Do you need to have sex with someone to decide if they’re a suitable partner?
 I have always thought of sex as another layer of intimacy or connection with someone I think I already approve of — for me, it is part of getting to know someone, but it’s a much more intimate level of ‘knowing’.
 This is why the drunken one night stand has never suited me; I view sex as a way to get to know someone better, who I already have some thoughts or feelings about.
 It’s absolutely about another layer of connectivity for me.
 But this may not be the case for you, so the question is really about how you want to know someone — at what stage do you prefer to get more intimate?
 Would you rather get it out the way up front, or save it for down the track?

 What do you notice about how they carry themselves?

 Many will say you can’t know whether you’re really compatible until you actually do the deed.
 On the other hand, I’ve generally had an idea or a sense of the person’s “prowess” and our potential compatibility between the sheets, well before any of the clothes come off.

 This breaks down into a few things.
 Part of it is purely physical — how do they carry themselves?
 Are they comfortable in their own body?
 How do they move?
 Do they show signs of easy physical affection?
-For me, physical touch and affection is super important — this might not be a warning sign to others as it is for me, because for me, it’s a huge deal.
-But if someone is awkward about holding my hand, chances are that anything more is going to feel strained to me as well.
+For me, physical touch and affection is super important .
+If someone is awkward about holding my hand, chances are that anything more is going to feel strained to me as well.
 A lot of these details — the small movements, the in between actions — tell me a lot about how comfortable, how free and how open a person is going to physically be with me.